-- When the temperature is above the heat cutoff temperature, the heater is off. - When the temperature drops below the heat cutoff temperature, the heater is at the minimum heat.
-The heater operates at minimum heat until the temperature drops to the set point. - When the temperature is between the set point and the differential temperatures, heater output increases or decreases proportionally with the temperature. - When the temperature is below the differential temperature, the heater is at full output.
+- When the temperature or THI is above the heat cutoff value, the heater is off. - When the temperature or THI drops below the heat cutoff value, the heater is at the minimum heat.
+The heater operates at minimum heat until the temperature or THI drops to the set point. - When the temperature or THI is between the set point and the differential values, heater output increases or decreases proportionally with the temperature or THI. - When the temperature or THI is below the differential value, the heater is at full output.